phpservermon/phpservermon/README.md

 ## SUMMARY

-PHP Server Monitor is a script that checks whether the servers on your list are up and running on the selected ports.
+PHP Server Monitor is a script that checks whether your websites and servers are up and running.
-It comes with a web based user interface where you can add and remove servers or websites from the MySQL database, and you can manage users for each server with a mobile number and email address.
+It comes with a web based user interface where you can add and remove servers and websites from the MySQL database, and you can manage users for each server with a mobile number and email address.

-With version 2 there's the support for websites as well.
-On the "Add server" page, you can choose whether it is a "service" or a "website":
+There are two different ways to monitor a server:

 * Service